Our ZeroPath rebate rewards new homes that are:

-- Contact a certified energy advisor and schedule a plan construction upgrade service.
-They will identify ways to meet the 50% thermal energy target.
+- Contact a certified energy advisor and schedule an energy assessment of your construction plans.
+They will identify ways to meet 1 of the thermal energy targets.

-- Schedule a return visit with the advisor to confirm that the final build meets the target.
-The advisor will provide you with a thermal energy report and an energy label for your home
+- Schedule a return visit with the advisor to confirm that the final build meets the thermal target.
+The advisor will provide you with an energy assessment report and an energy label for your home

-- thermal target report provided by the energy advisor; and
+- the energy assessment report provided by the energy advisor; and

 - Submit your rebate package to the Energy Branch.